Seb Stephen

-Seb Stephen (born 21 August 2005) is an Emerging Scotland international rugby union player who plays for Glasgow Warriors at the Hooker position.
+Seb Stephen (born 29 August 2005) is a Scotland international rugby union player who plays for Glasgow Warriors at the Hooker position.

 Rugby Union career

 Amateur career

-He began playing rugby with Garioch.

-He played for his school side at Glenalmond College.

-He moved on to play for Aberdeen Grammar.

-He moved to New Zealand playing for the University of Waikato rugby side.

-He played for Edinburgh Academicals in season 2024-25.
+He began his rugby career with Garioch before progressing to play for his school side at Glenalmond College.
+Following his school years, he joined Aberdeen Grammar and later moved to New Zealand to compete for the University of Waikato.
+Most recently, he played for Edinburgh Academicals during the 2024–25 season.

 Professional career

 He trained with Glasgow Warriors and was named in their Champions Cup squad in March 2025.

 He played for Glasgow U23 in their win against Benetton U23 in Italy on 10 May 2025.

 He had his first competitive start for the Glasgow Warriors in the URC in May 2025.
 He was the second player to feature for the Warriors from Garioch since Stuart Corsar twenty years before.

+He officially joined the Glasgow Warriors academy for the season 2025-26.

 He made his debut for Glasgow in a competitive URC match at the Aviva Stadium against Leinster on 17 May 2025.
 Stephen became Glasgow Warriors No. 368.
+He graduated from the academy on 7 April 2026, getting a professional deal with the Warriors.